Dodamanisagar/Excel-Project-1/README.md

 # Excel-Project-1
 ## This is my first interactive excel Dashboard Project
 ''Hi all.
 Sharing My first Interactive excel project for Data Analyst/Catastrophic modeling analyst Role.
-The detail about the project are as follows :-
+The detail about the project are as follows:-

 * Vrinda store wants to create an annual sales report for 2022.
 So that, Vrinda store can understand their customers and grow more sales in 2023.